Schedule 3, Line 2 - Credit for Child and Dependent Care Expenses

 - “Dependent Care Benefits” page - enter any forfeited benefits or those received but not listed on a W-2.

-- “Disabled or Full-Time Student Exception” - If the taxpayer and/or spouse were a full-time student or disabled, then they are considered to have worked and earned income.
+- “Disabled or Full-Time Student Exception” - If the taxpayer and/or spouse was a full-time student or disabled, then they’re considered to have worked and earned income.

-- “Full-time student” means being enrolled for at least five months (any part of a month counts as a full month) during the tax year, at a “brick and mortar” school.
-That school doesn’t have to be a college or university, but the enrollment must be for the number of hours or courses considered full-time attendance by the school.
+- “Full-time student” means being enrolled at a “brick and mortar” school for any part of at least five months during the tax year.
+That school doesn’t have to be a college or university, but enrollment must be for the number of hours or courses considered full-time attendance by the school.

 - Answer the “Delayed Care Payments” question (usually “No”).